Sealing and varnishing Ampersand panels

 Sealing and varnishing finished artwork on Ampersand panels is extremely important especially when framing without glass.
 Be sure to select a varnish that is appropriate to the type of paint you are using.
-Provided below are a few basic suggestions for sealing and varnishing several popular mediums using products we have successfully tried and tested on our panels.
+Below is our list of suggestions for sealing and varnishing popular mediums using products we have successfully tested on our panels.

 Sealing pastels with spray fixative tends to dull the color of the pigments, so we recommend all pastels be framed under glass.
 The glass protects the fragile nature of the pastels while also keeping their colors true to life.
-Refer to this article by Michelle Weise on "Framing Pastelbord" for tips on matting and framing pastels.
+For tips on matting and framing pastels, consult this article.

 Seal finished Scratchbord art with an acrylic spray fixative.
 The fixative will dissolve fingerprints or smudges and will protect the surface from dirt and moisture.
 For best results, first remove all loose dust and debris from the surface with a soft brush.
 Then, spray with 2-3 coats [or as directed on can] in a warm, well ventilated environment during low humidity.